 Platydemus manokwari is a nocturnal worm.
 It has been observed to not only eat snails but also earthworms and isopods.
 They are also known to participate in gregarious attacks (ie: many attack the same prey).

 In 2015, the presence of the New Guinea flatworm was confirmed in Miami, Florida.
 Since it has a preference for sub-tropical areas and a tolerance for temperate zones, it could easily be throughout the Southeastern United States.

 In October 2018, TISI had collected specimens at Lamar State College campus. the species was confirmed as the of the New Guinea flatworm.
 We are still actively testing and collecting.

 U.S. Habitat: Since snails are widespread in various habitats, especially in subtropical and Tropical regions of the United States, the Southeastern United States are the most susceptible.
 Platydemus manokwari is already established in Florida and Puerto Rico.

-TISI is requesting specimens and/or distributional data of this flatworm.
-Ideally, we would be able to pick up specimens reported to us, but sometimes it isn't feasible.
+We are actively tracking the distribution of this pest.
 Please take a picture, provide location information and send an email to Ashley Morgan-Olvera, M.Sc. (email@example.com) or Dr. Matthew McClure (firstname.lastname@example.org) for further details.

 Please remember the flatworm itself is not a parasite, but it has to potential to carry them.